-How Houston Moved 25,000 People From the Streets Into Homes of Their Own
+How Houston moved 25,000 people from the streets into homes of their own

 It was January, and she was scraping by on $443 a month in food stamps.

-This is one reason Turner, who has gradually leaned into his predecessor’s homeless agenda, has prioritized clearing encampments while also proclaiming his commitment to housing the unhoused.
+This is one reason Mayor Turner, who has gradually leaned into his predecessor’s homeless agenda, has prioritized clearing encampments while also proclaiming his commitment to housing the unhoused.
 Perception shapes policy.
 Homelessness nationwide has been rising since 2016, mostly because of a few big, affordable-housing-starved, shelter-dependent coastal cities.
 Before then it had been declining, and the number of people experiencing homelessness across the country was still lower at last count, in 2020, than it was a decade earlier.

 But decline is not what many people perceive, even in places like Houston.
 The grinding, day-to-day efforts to interview unhoused people, find them suitable apartments, help them get food stamps and bus fare, happen largely unnoticed, easily overshadowed by the sight of even one person sleeping on a sidewalk or beside a busy highway.
 And sentiments have changed.